neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/README.md

 # CSS Structure

-## Learning objectives
+## Learning Objectives

 - Understanding the CSS cascade
 - Structuring CSS to improve maintainability and readability
-- `@import` to import different CSS stylesheets in one file
+- Using `@import` to import different CSS stylesheets in one file
-- CSS practical strategies
+- Applying practical CSS strategies for better structure
-- CSS custom properties (CSS variables)
+- Utilizing CSS custom properties (CSS variables)

----

-- When writing CSS code things get messy really fast
-- We need methods to organize our CSS code to avoid bugs and improve maintainability

-### Why is the content of today's block that important for the students?

-- You need a basic understanding on how different CSS declarations are applied all together

-### Question

-How can we write well-structured, more readable and maintainable CSS code with fewer bugs?

----

-### Required
+## Requirements

 - HTML Basics
 - CSS Basics

-You can ask these questions:

-- When you wrote CSS code before, which questions did you ask yourself while doing it?
-  - How should I name this class?
-  - Where should I put the code within the CSS file?
-  - Why is this style declaration overwritten?
-  - Can I avoid changing a certain color in different places manually?

----

-## Session Guide
+## Demo

-Use this demo
-or locally by running this command in your Terminal:
+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-structure/demo-start
 ```

-You can check out the final version of this demo by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-structure/demo-end
 ```

 ---

+## Session Guide

+Writing CSS code can quickly become messy and hard to manage.
+To create well-structured, readable, and maintainable CSS, it’s essential to understand how different CSS declarations interact and how to organize your code effectively.
+This session will focus on strategies for achieving these goals, which are crucial for reducing bugs and improving efficiency.

+> How can we write well-structured, more readable and maintainable CSS code with fewer bugs?

+As you think about structuring your CSS, consider these common questions:

+- How should I name this class?
+- Where should I put the code within the CSS file?
+- Why is this style declaration being overwritten?
+- Can I avoid changing a certain color in multiple places manually?

+Understanding how different CSS declarations interact and how to structure your CSS properly is key to answering these questions.

 ### CSS Cascade